samanipour/Operating-Systems/Labs/Lab-8/README.md

 ```

-In addition to the built-in variables that were discussed in Chapter 4, variables are available in
+In addition to the built-in variables that were discussed , variables are available in
 BASH scripts that represent the arguments being passed into the script.
 For example, consider
 the following execution of a script called test.sh:
 ```bash